cmaxw/devchat-eleventy/src/js-jabber/124-jsj-the-origin-of-javascript-with-brendan-eich.md

 ### Discussion

-In this episode of JavaScript Jabber, Brendan Eich talks about history of JavaScript.
+In this episode of JavaScript Jabber, Brendan Eich,CEO/President, Brave Software, talks about history of JavaScript.
 They talk about where the name Mozilla came from.